An0n3m0us/Minetest-AppImages/README.md

 Move the AppImage to $HOME/bin/ then open a terminal and enter `minetest-$VERSION` or `minetest`.
 Minetest should now launch.

 You can now create a launcher in the applications menu to launch it.

-## Other

-Please let me know if you encounter any errors.
-Report them on the issues page.